 North Park is one of those places to go out in San Diego that is trendy yet feel-good.
-The neighborhood is a fun night out without the constant over intoxication found in Pacific Beach.
+The neighborhood offers a fun night out without the constant over intoxication found in Pacific Beach.

-That island that you always see across the bay from downtown San Diego, Coronado Island has been a popular staycation destination and tourist attraction in San Diego for decades.
+That island you always see across the bay from downtown San Diego, Coronado Island has been a popular staycation destination and tourist attraction in San Diego for decades.

-What used to be an old ferry landing has become a sunny playground for immaculate beaches, palm-lined walks, and open air fun.
+What used to be an old ferry landing has become a sunny playground for immaculate beaches, palm-lined walks, and open air San Diego fun.
 Plus, you get a great view of the San Diego skyline from the island.

 Go shopping in one of the local specialty shops or art galleries, devour fresh seafood from one of the many restaurants, lay on the beach, rent a kayak to explore the bay from the water, take a guided walking tour around the island or maybe even go on a Coronado Cruise Bike Tour.